rackspace/runway/docs/source/cfngin/configuration.rst

         ubuntu1404: ami-5189a661
         bastion: ami-5189a661

-These can be used in each Blueprint_/stack as usual.
+These can be used in each :ref:`Blueprint`/stack as usual.

 Lookups
 -------

 Lookups allow you to create custom methods which take a value and are resolved at build time.
-The resolved values are passed to the Blueprint_ before it is rendered.
+The resolved values are passed to the :ref:`Blueprint` before it is rendered.
-For more information, see the `Lookups <lookups.html>`_ documentation.
+For more information, see the :ref:`Lookups <cfngin-lookups>` documentation.

-CFNgin provides some common `lookups <lookups.html>`_, but it is sometimes useful to have your own custom lookup that doesn't get shipped with Runway.
+CFNgin provides some common :ref:`Lookups <cfngin-lookups>`, but it is sometimes useful to have your own custom lookup that doesn't get shipped with Runway.
 You can register your own lookups by defining a ``lookups`` key.